 Serving families is what we do.
 We provide assistance and support when and where needed.
 The main mission is to take care of the widow and the orphan.

 We conduct youth-based programs such as the Knights of Columbus Basketball Free Throw Championship.
-We support other actives such as Youth outreach retreats.
+We support other actives such as Youth outreach retreats and their annual mission trip.

 To be a Knight means to believe in each other as we believe in ourselves.
 Councils hold activities that foster fraternal bonds between members.
-Much of our fraternal activity involves the members doing things to support the parish or some other charitable work for our community or those who are identified to be in need.
+Much of our fraternal activity involves the members doing things to support the parish and other charitable work for our community, especially those in need.
 A favorite of members is to cut firewood in the fall to help those who need wood to heat their homes in winter.

 - K of C Insurance